Vi4697/Vi4697/README.md

 - 🇵🇱 Based in Poland
 - 💼 Software Engineer in the pharmaceutical technology sector, working with AI-powered solutions
-- 🎓 Pursuing a Master’s degree in Robotics with a focus on intelligent systems and energy-aware computing
+- 🎓 Completed a Master’s degree in Robotics, specializing in intelligent systems and energy-aware computing
-- 🚀 Currently developing my thesis:
+- 🚀 Master's thesis:
   <strong><i>“Task Prioritization and Energy Estimation for Space-Like Rovers”</i></strong>
-  *(Designing simulation-based algorithms for efficient energy management in autonomous exploration systems)*
+  *(Designed simulation-based algorithm for efficient energy management in autonomous exploration systems)*
 - 🔄 Expanding into DevOps with a focus on infrastructure automation and scalable cloud systems

 ---